 This recipe calls for just three ingredients.

 - Sloppy joe sauce.
 I use Manwich or Kroger brand.
+This can be found at the grocery store with other canned pantry goods.

 See the recipe card for quantities.